Price: free of charge, and a hat will be passed

 Absolutely all are welcome to this sharing of perspectives.
-The venue is wheelchair accessible, and ASL translation for the deaf is available on request, with a two-week notice preferred.
+ASL translation for the deaf will be provided, and the venue is wheelchair accessible.

 a new talk and reading series of queer perspectives